Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

 7. Run Hardware Server on Windows.

-   > Note : This step assumes that you have Hardware Server installed in you Windows machine as part of Vitis or Vivado Installation.
-If you don't have Hardware Server  installed, you can refer to the section [How to Install Hardware Server](#How-to-Install-Hardware-Server) and follow the steps.
+   > Note : This step assumes that you have Hardware Server installed on you Windows machine as part of Vitis or Vivado Installation.
+If you do not have Hardware Server  installed, please refer to the section [How to Install Hardware Server](#How-to-Install-Hardware-Server).

    Open Windows command prompt and provide complete path to ```hw_server``` application and hit ```Enter```.
 You can see the hostname and port number as highlighted below.